ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

     @TestPropertySource(properties = { "artemis.user-management.use-external=false" })
     public abstract class AbstractSpringIntegrationIndependentTest extends AbstractArtemisIntegrationTest { ... }

 Note that parallel test execution is only safe if the tests are independent and will lead to flaky tests otherwise.
-Executing tests that share resources (e.g., the hazelcast cache in quiz-related tests) requires the  ``@Isolated`` annotation.
-This annotation will prevent other tests from running parallel to the annotated test.

-Alternatively, the ``@ResourceLock`` annotation groups tests that need to run sequentially.
+Specific resources, such as the Hazelcast cache, are shared among tests belonging to different groups.
+To prevent these tests from running in parallel, we could use the ``@ResourceLock`` annotation.
 This approach benefits the performance by allowing other tests that do not share the locked resource to run in parallel.

-However, the ``@Isolated`` annotation is preferred because it is more explicit and easier to understand and benefits extensibility and maintainability in places where it is uncertain what other tests might need the resource now or in the future.
+However, the ``@Isolated`` annotation, which prevents other tests from running parallel to the annotated test, is preferred.
+The annotation is more explicit and easier to understand.
+It benefits extensibility and maintainability when it is uncertain what other tests might need the resource now or in the future.

 .. code-block:: java